aave/docs-gho/docs/developer-docs/gho-stability-module.md

 ### Exposure Cap

-The exposure cap is a DAO controlled parameter that determines the maximum amount of exogonous tokens the stability module can hold.
+The exposure cap is a DAO controlled parameter that determines the maximum amount of exogenous tokens the stability module can hold.

 ### Price Bounds and Swap Freezes